 Safari now tells websites that it is a desktop browserApple

 The Safari web browser in iPadOS is a huge improvement over previous iPad versions, and that's basically because it lies — telling a website it's not a tablet.
-For example, when a device like a phone, tablet or computer visits a website, a site know the device — from the size and orientation to the screen along with other details to help the website appear correctly.
+For example, when a device like a phone, tablet or computer visits a website, the site is told a bit of information about the device, such as the size and orientation of the screen, to help the website appear correctly.

 A vastly improved Files app

-Also key is how the Files app has been updated for iPadOS, which means I can now upload images from my iPad (or saved on my iCloud Drive) through Files and Safari.
+Also key is how the Files app has been updated for iPadOS, which means users can now upload images from an iPad (or saved on their iCloud Drive) through Files and Safari.

 Files can also now, finally, read USB sticks, SD cards and almost any other form of storage you attach to the iPad's USB port.
-Photos on my camera can be uploaded to an SD card, and through same USB-C hub I use on my MacBook Pro, I can import images, then edit them (in Photos or Lightroom), and upload to iCloud.
+Photos on a camera can be uploaded to an SD card, and through the same USB-C hub you might use with a MacBook, you can import images, then edit them (in Photos or Lightroom), and upload to iCloud.

 This simple change has made a huge difference to my mobile workflow, and finally means I can work remotely without needing to carry a laptop with me.
 There's also an improved download manager in Safari, with downloads falling straight into your Downloads folder, accessible in the Files app.